 Question 9: How does a buyer protect him or herself from defects discovered after the close of escrow?

 Answer: There are home warranties and other insurance policies available that cover certain types of defects.
 These are usually purchased separately.
-However, neither the seller nor the agents involved warrant the condition of the property against defects which occur or are discovered after the close of escrow, unless they specifically agree in writing.
+However, neither the seller nor the agents involved warrant the condition of the property against defects that occur or are discovered after the close of escrow, unless they specifically agree in writing.

 Though the seller and the agents must make certain disclosures, this does not mean that the seller or agents warrant the property to be free from defects or agree to correct defects that occur or are discovered after the close of escrow.
 Requesting contingencies and inspection rights are critical to a buyer as they enable a buyer to ascertain the condition of the property before the close of escrow and negotiate possible solutions to any problems before electing to go forward with the transaction.